juanbkm/donor2019/content/stories/start-ups-to-deliver-inclusive-tourism-in-the-mekong-region.md

 The Greater Mekong Subregion is where Asia’s ancient and diverse cultural heritage manifests into an attractive destination.
 The countries in the subregion provide an alluring combination of rich culture, striking rural landscapes, and vibrant urban centers.

 Within the Association of Southeast Asian Nations (ASEAN) members is a smaller group called the ASEAN-4, made up of Cambodia, Lao PDR, Myanmar, and Viet Nam.
 These are the ASEAN members whose natural and cultural tourism assets are bound by the Mekong River.
 Collectively, the ASEAN-4 received 29.3 million tourists in 2018.
-For the whole of the ASEAN region, the number of tourist arrivals is expected to rise to 155.4 million in 2022. [(Source)](https://seasia.co/2019/03/15/international-tourist-arrivals-in-southeast-asia-countries-2018)
+For the whole of the ASEAN region, the number of [tourist arrivals](https://seasia.co/2019/03/15/international-tourist-arrivals-in-southeast-asia-countries-2018) is expected to rise to 155.4 million in 2022.

 These arrivals, however, mainly benefit fewer than ten getaway destinations.
 These destinations include heritage sites, the Mekong River, city capitals, beach resorts, and sites promoting their cultural identities.
 The promotion of secondary destinations is constrained by inadequate transport infrastructure, a weak business-enabling environment, slow deployment of digital marketing tools, and few market linkages between tourism and other sectors.

 ### Interventions

-Seeing huge potential for inclusive and sustainable tourism growth in diversifying tourism destinations, the Asian Development Bank (ADB) together with the Greater Mekong Subregion (GMS) Tourism Working Group (TWG) and the Government of Australia created the Mekong Innovative Startups in Tourism (MIST) accelerator program, under the Mekong Business Initiative in 2017.
+Seeing huge potential for inclusive and sustainable tourism growth in diversifying tourism destinations, ADB together with the Greater Mekong Subregion (GMS) Tourism Working Group (TWG) and the [Government of Australia]({{< ref "australia.md" >}}) created the Mekong Innovative Startups in Tourism (MIST) accelerator program, under the Mekong Business Initiative in 2017.
 The pilot MIST in 2017 successfully incubated ASEAN-4 tourism startups and facilitated market access and technology transfer for another 12 mature tourism technology.
-Building on this success, ADB and the Government of Australia got together and formulated the regional [Mekong Tourism Innovation Project](https://www.adb.org/sites/default/files/project-documents/52108/52108-001-tcr-en.pdf) to continue supporting MIST in  2018.
+Building on this success, ADB and the [Government of Australia]({{< ref "australia.md" >}}) got together and formulated the regional [Mekong Tourism Innovation Project](https://www.adb.org/sites/default/files/project-documents/52108/52108-001-tcr-en.pdf) to continue supporting MIST in  2018.

 The start-up track teaches business fundamentals to early-stage travel and hospitality startups, while connecting them with industry and investors.
 The market access track helps clear market entry obstacles, form local partnerships, and secure financing for proof-of-concept pilots.